Project Overview and Purpose

 For funding purposes, the overall project is made up of two projects:

-- Project U-5870, which involves widening Fire Tower Road to Portertown Road and then widening Portertown Road to 10th Street, a distance of 2.2 miles.
+- Project U-5870, which involves widening Fire Tower Road to Portertown Road and widening Portertown Road to 10th Street (N.C.
+33), a distance of 2.2 miles.

-Proposed work involves widening Fire Tower Road – from Charles Boulevard to Portertown Road – and Portertown Road – from Fire Tower Road to 10th Street from two to four lanes and installing a raised median.
+Proposed work would involve widening Fire Tower Road between Charles Boulevard and Portertown Road and widening Portertown Road – between Fire Tower Road and 10th Street – from two to four lanes and installing a raised median.

 Other work includes: